No doubt about it - Google Adwords is phenomenally powerful online advertising platform.

 However, unlike regular text campaigns, you do not apply bids to individual keywords – DSA doesn’t use keywords.

 Instead, you apply bids to the auto-target level – AKA the list of different pages on your site that you can target.
+Once you set bids for each auto target, you will then show in the results based on your ad rank.

 How do Dynamic Search Ads work?